blacksheep-crm/devpops/README.md

 Installation: https://youtu.be/gl7PljwLbbo

-# What's New in 23.5
+# What's New in 23.6

-shoelace menu and UX demos
+Dependency Finder: Uses REST API to find dependencies for various object types

-Cross-session history tracking (experimental/beta)
+Web Tools: List Applet record hover menu

-# Update to 23.5
+# Update to 23.6 (if you do a new installation, keep scrolling)

-Import IO_Base BCRM Modified Object.sif and deliver
+Import IO_Base BCRM Modified Object.sif and DependencyFinder.sif, then deliver.

 Copy postload.js to vanilla postload.js